-APPROXIMATE FEES: None if not taken for college credit; approximately \$300 for 3 college credits (see below).
+APPROXIMATE FEES: None, if not taken for college credit; approximately \$300 for three (3) college credits (see below).

 NOTE: Students in all grades with a 2.75 cumulative GPA have the option to earn three college credits through the UW-Oshkosh CAPP program (Comm 111: Introduction to Public Speaking) at a cost of approximately \$300.
 This is a convenient and affordable way for students to earn concurrent high school and college credit that will transfer to any college/university after high school.
-For more information please visit www.uwosh.edu/capp or talk with Ms. Vande Sande.

-COURSE DESCRIPTION: Fundamentals of Speech Communication helps students refine the skills which are necessary to successfully construct and communicate ideas and positions.
-Upon completing this course, students should be able to write and deliver a presentation that is organized, audience-centered, researched and logical.
+COURSE DESCRIPTION: College Introduction to Public Speaking helps students refine the skills necessary to successfully construct and communicate ideas and positions.
+Upon successfully completing this course, students can write and deliver a presentation that is organized, audience-centered, researched, and logical.

-RESEARCH 1595
+\AP RESEARCH 1595